 We build on from PE curriculum in primary school where pupils developed fundamental movement skills (FMS).

-Weaving wellbeing is a Public, Social and health Education (PSHE) program designed to teach children skills and strategies which develop positive mental health.
+Weaving wellbeing is a Public, Social, Economic and Health Education (PSHE) program designed to teach children skills and strategies which develop positive mental health.
 The skills are based on current research from the field of positive psychology.

 At The Rise School we follow a bespoke computing curriculum broadly based on the national curriculum.
 Pupils gain skills and knowledge in computer science, information technology (IT) and digital literacy.
 In computer science pupils learn a range of skills covering algorithms, decomposition and computational thinking.
 They are introduced to a range of programming tools including both block based languages such as Scratch and textual languages such as Python.

 In our specialist food technology room we nurture the all-important life skill of home cooking.
 For our young pupils we have a weekly cooking club where we explore both sweet and savoury recipes, as well as the children’s own favourite recipes.